Make this Black Friday and Cyber Monday your best sales days of the year

 Notice how they include a gift guide as part of their campaign, as well.

-Amazon claimed 54.9% of online purchases on Black Friday last year, so their strategy is definitely one to copy.
+Amazon reported selling a record $9.4 billion online on Cyber Monday, up 19.7% from the year prior, so their strategy is definitely one to copy.

 Most experts recommend starting your campaign at least a month ahead of time, around Halloween.